affans/h5n1model/README.md

 > [!NOTE]
 > To enable debugging, set up a debug logger `using Logging; debuglogger = ConsoleLogger(stderr, Logging.Debug); global_logger(debuglogger)`

 After initialization, an infected person can be introduced by `insert_infection()`.
 The natural history can be debugged using `natural_history()` and `activate_swaps()` functions (they will require the agent as an input parameter).
 The function `transmission_with_contacts()` (with agent passed in as the parameter) determines the number of contacts, with who they will contact, and whether disease transmission will occur.
+The function `virus_mutation()` calculates the probability of virus mutation for each agent specifically.

 ## The `script.jl` file

-This file runs the model for specified scenarios (as presented in the table).
-The model activates a SLURM HPC cluster and submits simulations in a parallel fashion.
-Results are collected, processed, and saved to disk.
-It's unlikely that `script.jl` can be used directly for reproducing the results.
+The `script.jl` file is an internal file not required for the model.
+It was used to calibrate the model, set up the scenarios described in the paper,  activates a SLURM HPC cluster, and submits simulations in a parallel fashion.
+Results are collected, processed, and saved to disk for further analysis.
+The file is provided as a template for parallel simulations and processing of simulation data.